Marysia-Software-Limited/flet-django/README.md

 ## Rapid developing db based app.
 Zero boilerplate code.

 I hate boilerplate code.
 I hated it all my life.
 I made so many steps to remove this mental parasites far from me.
 And now, with Flet and Django I'm so close to get my ideal.
 For this moment I made as PoC a clone of a standard Flet ToDo application.
 All what i change is write all directly inside of Django.
 Flet code is run directly on the backend, so we not need any dedicated communication layer.
 Next what I done is generic data table control.
 This is a simple control able to create a data table for any Django model.
 All with searching and sorting.

-My roadmap is now: create generic form for any model manage relations between models create datetime, date and time pickers solve problem with horizontal and vertical scrolling data table add filtering management for each of columns pack all as Django package, ready to add to any existing project
+## Roadmap:
+* [x] create package for a framework
+* create environment for generic Flutter app
+  * [x] GenericApp class for a new Flutter application
+  * [x] GenericPage class for a new Flutter application instance
+  * [x] GenericView class to easily create routed Flutter views
+  * [x] Generic middleware class for flexible management of Flutter view routing process
+  * [x] UrlsMiddleware class for implementing Django urls based routing
+  * [x] Generic navigation mechanism
+* [ ] create authorisation and permissions middleware
+* create generic list view for any Django model
+  * [ ] generic model's, data table based, control
+  * [ ]
+* [ ] create generic form for any Django model
+* [ ] manage relations between models

 ## Instalation
 - Install python package: